 - A reasonable level of fitness.
 For reference, I am not “fit” and I was fine.

-- Confidence in your ability to swim, though you’ll always have your tube.
+- Confidence in your ability to swim.
+Though you’ll always have your tube and the water isn’t very deep.

-- Be comfortable in a cave.
+- Comfortable in a cave.
 If you’re claustrophobic, this probably isn’t for you.
 Same for if you’re afraid of worms that glow.
 And I won’t lie to you, there are eels in the water, but they mind their own business.

 Tips for what to bring black water rafting